feedjira/feedjira-site/source/blog/posts/2014-04-14-thoughts-on-version-two-point-oh.html.md

 particularly cool custom parser, then you could contribute it back and others could benefit from it.

+## Raise Exceptions Instead of Callbacks

+Feedjira almost never raises an exception and instead provides the ability to register callbacks for success and failure situations, but this has proven brittle and painful.
+With the new version, I want to see sensible exceptions raised when something goes wrong and that pretty much removes the need for callbacks, so those will be cut.

 ## Configuration

 I want configuration for Feedjira done in a proper config block like most gems.